Le Gramme: the sense of detail in a silver bracelet

 Different sizes and widths on the same wrist.
 The accumulation offers an intriguing geometric result.
 Photo credit: Victoire Le Tarnec

 The effect is very beautiful, both refined and rich.
-I, who was in favor of only wearing very different bracelets, am reviewing my habits.
+I, who was in favor of wearing very different bracelets, am reviewing my habits.

 Here in a more "raw" version.
 Photo credit: Victoire Le Tarnec